-Another great day trip out of Belfast is to the Carrick-a-rede Rope Bridge in County Antrim.
+Another great day trip from Belfast is to the Carrick-a-rede Rope Bridge in County Antrim.

 The bridge itself leads to Carrick-a-rede Island and was originally constructed by salmon fisherman.
 The bridge is 20m long and the drop down to the ocean would be approximately 30m.

 Of course I ended up visiting on an incredibly windy day!
 It was almost so windy that I would not be allowed to cross, but since it was borderline acceptable conditions, I did a little negotiating with those working at the bridge and was luckily given the green light to walk across this scary bridge.

 The walk along the coast to the bridge itself is truly stunning, and the rich blue green water is a sight to behold.

 Once actually at the bridge, it is somewhat of a daunting sight!
 It was certainly swaying (understatement) in the wind, and the ever present Irish rain made the bridge a bit slippery.